zulip/zulip/docs/subsystems/analytics.md

 For most UI testing, you can visit `/stats/realm/analytics` while logged in as Iago (this is the server administrator view of stats for a given realm).
 The only piece that you can't test here is the "Me" buttons, which won't have any data.
-For those, you can instead login as the `shylock@analytics.ds` in the `analytics` realm and visit `/stats` there (which is only a bit more work).
+For those, you can instead log in as the `shylock@analytics.ds` in the `analytics` realm and visit `/stats` there (which is only a bit more work).
 Note that the `analytics` realm is a shell with no streams, so you'll only want to